-Are you a graduate, police special or police staff looking for a rewarding career with progression?
+Are you a graduate, a special constable or a police staff member looking for a rewarding career with progression?
 Do you have the ambition, determination and vision to accelerate into the senior ranks of the police service?
-If so, a career in the police service may be the programme for you.
 The Fast Track (police constable to inspector) is an accelerated three-year promotion and development programme which gives the most talented graduates the skills, knowledge and experience to advance to the rank of inspector within three years.
-Although exciting, intense and varied, being a police officer is not a 9-to-5 job.
-It involves unpredictable hours, potentially long shifts and working in situations with high risk; you will be expected to tackle danger head on while other members of the public turn away.
-You will have to justify and account for your actions to ensure that you are working ethically, proportionally and to the standards the public expect.
-The three-year programme will be a blend of classroom learning delivered at regional training centres, and operational training and development in your local force.
-Candidates will be supported to learn what it takes to become a police officer and to quickly put that learning into practice.

-Are you a graduate, police special or police staff looking for a rewarding career with progression?
+Are you a graduate, a special constable or a police staff member looking for a rewarding career with progression?
 Do you have the ambition, determination and vision to accelerate into the senior ranks of the police service?
-If so, a career in the police service may be the programme for you.

 The Fast Track (police constable to inspector) is an accelerated three-year promotion and development programme which gives the most talented graduates the skills, knowledge and experience to advance to the rank of inspector within three years.